 All of the measures now head to the Senate floor.

-Under a revised Commonwealth Energy Policy put forward by Sen. Barbara Favola, D-Fairfax, the General Assembly would set new energy goals for Virginia of achieving net-zero carbon emissions statewide by 2045 and within the electric power sector by 2040.
+Under a revised Commonwealth Energy Policy put forward by Sen. Barbara Favola, D-Arlington, the General Assembly would set new energy goals for Virginia of achieving net-zero carbon emissions statewide by 2045 and within the electric power sector by 2040.

 Those goals outstrip the target set by Gov. Ralph Northam’s Executive Order 43 this September of having a carbon-free electric grid by 2050.